Adath Jeshurun Congregation: Conservative Judaism and activism

-The rabbi and the synagogue signed on to a "Call to Action" about the war in Darfur joining many Jewish groups that was sent to President Bush and all members of Congress.
+Brusso and the synagogue signed on to a "Call to Action" about the war in Darfur joining many Jewish groups that was sent to President Bush and all members of Congress.

 Cultural center

 The synagogue has hosted various innovative exhibits.
 In 2006 it hosted an exhibit on "the theme of 'Jewish women and prayer'", about which the Star Tribune noted: